 (left) Side view of a Welta Perfekta showing the strut mechanism and the fold-up mirror assembly; (top right) A folded up Perfekta was clearly more compact than regular 'box' TLRs; (bottom right) The inside of the Perfekta was very much like any other 6x6 folding camera, except for the position of the wind spool, which was moved across the film plane to make space for the mirror.

-The Welta Welti was Welta's first 35mm camera and it was clearly inspired by the Kodak Retinas (see more in section below); this was particularly obvious for the earliest version introduced around 1935, i.e., about a year after the Retina.
+The Welta Welti was Welta's first 35mm camera and it was clearly inspired by the Kodak Retinas; this was particularly obvious for the earliest version introduced around 1935, i.e., about a year after the Retina.
 The body shape was nearly identical, and so were the large low-profile wind knobs, the viewfinder, even the styling of the back door clasp.
 The main difference was the strut mechanism.
 An additional feature was a switch in the viewfinder for nearby and far subjects.
 It was also built to similar specification as the Retina, with high-quality lenses and shutters, helical focussing and body-mounted shutter release.
-To its credit, Welta managed to get a deal with Leitz to use their lenses, and the Welti was one of the few 35mm cameras to have been available with an Elmar lens.
+To its credit, Welta managed to get a deal with Leitz to use their lenses, and the Welti is one of the few 35mm cameras to have been available with an Elmar lens.
 A version with Schneider f/2 Xenon was also produced.

 A lower specification version of the Welti was sold under the name Welta Watson in the USA.
 Information about the Watson is also scarce, but it had front-cell focussing, and cheaper shutter and lens options than the Welti itself.
 In that sense, it can be regarded as equivalent to the Welta Weltix, a less-well specified version of the Welti, although I am not sure the Weltix had been introduced yet.